Last Updated on July 12, 2023 by bethrmartin

 Terracotta tiles are used as patio flooring in front of this terracotta colored building covered in charming vines.

-Terracotta tiles are one of those cheap patio floor ideas that have such a classic, old-world style.
+Terracotta tiles are one of those cheap patio floor ideas that have such classic, old-world style.

 Terracotta tile is one of the most classic outdoor patio flooring ideas, and it’s easy to see why.
 This stylish outdoor flooring material has been used for centuries for its durability, making it a fantastic choice for high-traffic areas.